2009 Pellet and Biomass Stove Tax Credit Information

 manufacturer will qualify their products are determined

-by the U.S. Department of the Treasury and the Internal
+by the U.S. Department of the Treasury and the

-guidelines are expected to be out by March 31, 2009,
+These guidelines are expected to be out by March

-or biomass stoves sold in 2009 and 2010.
-HPBA will
+pellet or biomass stoves sold in 2009 and 2010.

-guidelines for qualifying stoves.
-For the latest
+of the guidelines for qualifying stoves.
+For the

-information, check the HPBA website, www.hpba.org,
+latest information, check the HPBA website, www.hpba.org,

 for critical developments.